Recommended Reading

 by Tracy Cutchlow

 Want to save time?
-This easy to read book of 70 tips summarizes current research on interacting with babies and young children.
+This easy-to-read book of 70 tips summarizes current research on interacting with babies and young children.
 The clear, one-page-per-topic layout includes sleeping, feeding, screen time, potty training, discipline, and more.
-Tracy also includes numerous references to Language of Listening®!
+Tracy, an Authorized Language of Listening® Speaker, also includes a section on how to use our simple coaching skills!

 Parenting Infants